101 Cooking For Two

 3. The safe internal temperature of the salmon is 145°F.

-4. You can use fresh garlic, but this cooks fast, so the fresh garlic could be a bit "raw."
+4. You can use fresh garlic, but the recipe cooks fast, so the fresh garlic could be a bit "raw."
 You should cook fresh garlic a bit ahead of time.

 5. You can cut the salmon into serving-size pieces before cooking.
-Cooking time will decrease some.
-And put the thicker pieces on the outside end of the rack and the thinner pieces in the center.
+Cooking time will decrease slightly.
+The thicker pieces are put on the outside end of the rack, and the thinner pieces are put in the center.
 That will help even out the cooking.

-6. Fish is always better freshly cooked.
+6. Fish is always better when freshly cooked.
 But sometimes there are leftovers.
 Good in the refrigerator for only a day.
-It will dry out rapidly if you reheat so better cold on salad.
+It will dry out rapidly if you reheat, so it's better cold on salad.

 7. TIME WARNING.
 Like many recipes, you should cook to a final internal temperature and not by time.
 Times are given for planning purposes only.
 You have variables of the pan and oven, but mostly the size and thickness of the salmon.